Don’t wait until an 8.0 earthquake to have a strategic alliance with a UAS security company with disaster response training.

 The definition of UAS consists of the drone, and the person on the ground controlling the flight and system.
 The pilot must have an FAA commercial remote pilot certificate or military license to fly a drone during times of natural disasters.

-Therefore, a UAS Executive Protection Company is a company that specializes in the use of drones for security, law enforcement support, & disaster response.
+Therefore, a UAS Executive Protection Company is a company that specializes in the use of drones for security, law enforcement support and disaster response.
 They can also help support emergency responders in need when natural disasters occur.

 Why An UAS Executive Protection Company with Disaster Response Training?